Sustainability

 Learn moreSustainability Practices

-Two Islands marine collagen is Marine Stewardship Council (MSC) approved, meaning it is from a verified sustainable source.
-MSC certification is an independent and transparent process, where only fisheries that meet the rigorous requirements get certified.
+Two Islands Marine Collagen is proud to have earned the Marine Stewardship Council (MSC) approval, signifying its origin from a verified sustainable source.
+The MSC certification represents a commitment to an independent and transparent evaluation process, where only fisheries that meet the rigorous requirements are certified.
+This MSC approval further supports our dedication to providing a product that aligns with the highest standards of environmental responsibility and ethical sourcing.

 Learn moreRecycling